Android

 Considerations

-- Please be aware that the Android SDK is compatible only with Cages that have the API Key Authentication set to
+- Please be aware that the Android SDK is compatible only with Enclaves that have the API Key Authentication set to

 Only use the